 10. If we record our event, how do we turn it into a shorter, more condensed video for later use?

 “Our support team will post edit the recordings of the event for you and will send it directly to you.”

 11. Do you have any tips?

 “The best advice for planning a virtual event is to participate in a good range of other virtual events beforehand, so you have an idea of what they look like and to get inspiration for your own event.”

-If you have any other questions then get in touch, I’m more than happy to help!
+If you have any other questions about hybrid events then get in touch, I’m more than happy to help!